-A professional caddie will agree upon their weekly salary with the golfer they caddy for.
+A professional caddie will agree upon their weekly salary with the golfer they caddie for.
 As a result, there may be some variation in the amount of money a caddie will make when caddying during the Masters golf tournament.
 Most caddies on the PGA tour will make around $1,500 to $3,000 a week.
 This money will pay for their services, alongside all of their other expenses, including airfare, lodging, and food.
 In addition to this payment, caddies will make additional money based on the performance of the golfer they are caddying for.
 Typically, the caddie will receive 10% of the winning purse if their golfer wins the tournament.
 If their golfer comes in the top 10, they will receive 7% of the winning purse.
-Finally, the caddy will receive 5% of the winning purse if their golfer finishes outside of the top 10.
+Finally, the caddie will receive 5% of the winning purse if their golfer finishes outside of the top 10.

 Most Money Made By a Caddie During the Masters